 Siamese cats became popular in the United States around 1870 after President Rutherford B. Hayes’ wife received one as a gift from an American diplomat in Bangkok.
 They gained a reputation for independence, gracefulness, and charm.
-It was in the mid-1950s that they started to be seen as snobby, mischief-making, even cold felines due to their depiction in the Disney film The Lady and the Tramp.
+It was in the mid-1950s that they started to be seen as snobby, mischief-making, and even cold felines due to their depiction in the Disney film The Lady and the Tramp.

 In actuality, these cute furballs are sweet, even-tempered, and loving.
-Below, we will look at the nine different kinds of Siamese cats and their traits.
+Below, we will look at the eight kinds of Siamese cats and their traits.

 The Traditional Applehead is the stocky version of the Siamese cat.
-They have a very round “apple” like head with a nose that points downward.
-They have larger frames than their counterparts, and they have smaller ears.
+They have a very round “apple” like head with a nose pointing downward and smaller ears.
+They have wider body frames than their classic counterparts.
 They tend to stand taller than the classic-style Siamese as well, and their tails are shorter.

-These adorable cats are very friendly, they love people, and enjoy cuddling while sitting on your lap.
+These adorable cats are very friendly, love people, and enjoy cuddling while sitting on your lap.
 They also are quite vocal and will let you know if they want or need something.
-As far as care, this feline has short fur so grooming is minimal.
+As far as care, this feline has short fur, so grooming is minimal.
 They also rarely require baths.
-That being said, they can obsessively groom themselves and create bald spots.
-This is typically due to stress though.
+However, they can obsessively groom themselves and create bald spots.
+That is typically due to stress, however.

-The Old-Style Siamese cat has a medium-size build and is lankier than the Applehead.
-This frisky feline has bigger ears and is more athletic in the body, as well.
-You can also tell this type of apart due to their bigger ears and nose that points straight ahead.
-You can also tell they have a slightly longer face.
+The Old-Style Siamese cat has a medium-sized build and is lankier than the Applehead.
+This frisky feline has bigger ears and is more athletic as well.
+You can also identify the Old Style due to their bigger ears, longer face, and nose that points straight ahead.

-The Old Style puss is another Siamese who is attached to their owners.
-They love to follow you about and stick their nose in your business.
+The Old Style puss is another Siamese that is attached to their owners.
+They love to follow you and stick their nose in your business.
 Although they are not as vocal as the Applehead, you will still hear about it if there’s an issue.
-What’s more, their larger ears make them more prone to ear infections.
+Moreover, their larger ears make them more prone to ear infections.

-The Classic version is the most athletic and tall version of the traditional Siamese.
+The Classic version is the most athletic and tallest of the traditional Siamese.
 They have long, sleek bodies with a long tail.
-Their ears are slightly bigger along with a pointed face and slightly upturned nose.
-The Classic cat is more energized then the other two, as well.
+Their ears are slightly bigger, with a pointed face and a slightly upturned nose.
+The Classic cat is more energized than the other two, as well.

-Just like the other two, however, this is an affectionate cat.
-In fact, they can be pushy about getting pats and cuddles, even if you are busy doing something else.
-They are prone to the same ear infections and obsessive grooming as the other two, yet their self-fur care is not as prominent a part of their personality.
+Just like the other two, however, the Classic Siamese is an affectionate cat.
+They can be pushy about getting pats and cuddles, even if you are busy doing something else.
+They are prone to the same ear infections and obsessive grooming as the previously mentioned types.

 This breed of Siamese feline is the current show cat, and they share the same affectionate and sweet disposition as the rest of their family.
-Unfortunately, though, the cross-breeding has caused some of the Modern Wedges to develop kidney disease.
-Though it does not affect them all, some only live five or six years.
+Unfortunately, cross-breeding has caused some Modern Wedges to develop liver, heart, or kidney disease.
+Though it does not affect them all, some only live 8 years.

 Siamese Fur Coats

-Besides the specific family, the Siamese cat also comes in five different coat styles.
+Besides the specific family, the Siamese cat has five different coat styles.
 All of them have short, silky fur, however.
 They don’t require much grooming besides finger combing.
 The beauty of their fur is the point of color.
 They have a base of white or cream, but their face, paws, and tails are darker in color.
 In contrast to their bright eyes, it is striking.
-Also, any version of the Siamese cat can have any type of color point fur.
+Also, any version of the Siamese cat can have color point fur.